mtsoares/kubernetes-lab/Lab01/README.md

 You need this information from your instructor:
 * An IP and an FQDN for your lab instance.
-* an SSH private key allowing SSH connection to the lab instance.
+* An SSH private key allowing SSH connection to the lab instance.
 * A Username to access the instance.
-This lab guide assumes the username is "ubuntu".
+(This lab guide assumes the username is "ubuntu").
 * A Database server name and an admin password.

 This manual uses "nano" to edit files, but feel free to use any other text editor of choice.